balakumar-s/bih_dataset/results/RESULTS_README_TEMPLATE.md

-# ROBOTNAME\_lvl\_NO dataset
+# ROBOTNAME\_lvl\_NO results
-This is a template for helping in creating readme for a dataset.
+This is a template for helping in creating readme for results.
-## How to use the dataset
+## How to use the results
-Provide info on what the dataset contains, e.g. robot joint state
+Provide info on what the results contain, e.g. robot joint state

 ## Benchmark results
 This dataset has been used for benchmarking in-hand manipulation.
 Refer to the below pdf for more info: